Posts

 • E-75: Commonly used for general drilling operations.

-• X-95: Provides higher strength, suitable for deeper wells.
+• X-95: Provides higher strength and is suitable for deeper wells.

 • G-105: Offers excellent fatigue resistance, ideal for extended-reach drilling.